m7thon/tom/README.md

 1. Install the required dependencies
 2. Modify setup.cfg to set the path to the eigen3 header files if not in a standard path
-3. run `python setup.py install`

-Optionally,
-- run `doxygen doc/tom.doxyfile` to generate the documentation in the subdirectory doc/html
+3. Run either of
-- run `python setup.py clean --all` to clean up the build directory
+   - `python setup.py install`
+   - `make` followed by `make install`

 Notes:

 - The compiler and compile options can be modified by setting the environment variables `CC`, `CXX` and `CPPFLAGS`.
-Note that setup.py uses the compiler specified in `CC` for compiling and `CXX` for linking swig wrapped C++ extensions for unknown reasons, so always specify both.
+Note that setup.py seems to use the compiler specified in `CC` for compiling and `CXX` for linking of C++ extensions for unknown reasons, so always specify both.
 Example:
   `CC=g++ CXX=g++ CPPFLAGS=-I/usr/local/include/eigen3 python setup.py install`.
 - Useful flags / variables to define are:
   + `-DTOM_DEBUG` -- enable all debugging checks (asserts and bounds checking)